1199: Richard I is wounded by a crossbow bolt while fighting France, leads to his death on April 6.

 1965: Martin Luther King Jr leads 25,000 demonstrators to the state capitol in Montgomery, Alabama.

-1966: At a photo session at Bob Whitaker’s studio in London, The Beatles posed in white coats using sides of meat with mutilated and butchered dolls for the cover of their next American album, Yesterday and Today.
-After advance copies were sent to disc jockeys and record reviewers, negative reaction to the cover photo was so strong Capitol recalled 750,000 copies from distributors to replace the cover at a cost of $250,000.
+1966: At a photo session at Bob Whitaker’s studio in London, The Beatles pose in white coats using sides of meat with mutilated and butchered dolls for the cover of their next American album, Yesterday and Today.
+After advance copies were sent to disc jockeys and record reviewers, negative reaction to the cover photo was so strong, Capitol recalled 750,000 copies from distributors to replace the cover at a cost of $250,000.

 1970: Concorde makes its first supersonic flight.

 1972: The Eurovision Song Contest is won by Vicky Leandros for Luxembourg singing “Apres toi” in Edinburgh.

 - The Twelfth Of Never – Donny Osmond

 - Cum On Feel The Noize – Slade